fish-shell/fish-shell/doc_src/cmds/bind.rst

     commandline, does not accept the current autosuggestion (if any).
 Does not change the selected item in the completion pager, if shown.

+``forward-path-component``
+    move one :ref:`path component <cmd-bind-backward-kill-path-component>` to the right; or if at the end of the commandline, accept a path component from the current autosuggestion.

 ``forward-single-char``
     move one character to the right; or if at the end of the commandline, accept a single char from the current autosuggestion.